 They could.
 Supply and demand ultimately determines the desirability of any car or added feature.

-You may sell your car at any CarMax location.
-If you're within seven days of getting an offer, a sales consultant at the location of your choice will be able to assist you.
-However, if your appraisal was completed more than seven days ago, CarMax will re-appraise your car.
+You may sell your car at any CarMax location - with the same written offer for seven days.
+If your appraisal was completed more than seven days ago, we'll re-appraise your car.

 If your pay-off amount is more than the offer for your car, the difference is called "negative equity."
 In some cases, the negative equity can be included in your financing when you buy a CarMax car.
 If not, we'll calculate the difference between your pay-off and our offer to you and you can pay CarMax directly.
 CarMax Car Buying Centers can accept cashier's or certified checks and certified funds.
 CarMax stores also accept cash and debit cards.
 If the amount you owe is less than $250, we will accept a personal check.
 Our written offers are good for seven days, giving you time to get any necessary funds to settle your transaction.